isomerpages/moe-tkgs/_cca/Sports & Games/Sports & Games.md

 third_nav_title: Sports & Games
 variant: markdown
 ---
-<p>Sports in TKGS imbues important values such as determination in our student-players.
-Our Badminton, Netball, Bowling and Softball teams have outdone themselves on many occasions at the annual National School Games.</p>
+<p>TKGS cultivates determination and excellence in our student-athletes.
+Our diverse teams consistently shine at the National School Games, showcasing remarkable skill and sportsmanship.
+Through rigorous training and competition, we nurture both athletic prowess and character, preparing our students for success on and off the field.</p>
 <h3>Year 2024</h3>
 <table>
 <tbody>